 Among their diverse assignments, Foster Grandparents help children who have been abused, neglected, or children who are in circumstances identified as limiting their academic, social, or emotional development.

 Our program is open to volunteers 55 and over who can serve between 15-40 hours per week.
 You don’t need formal experience in tutoring or mentoring.
 You’ll receive orientation and training from us!
 This is a federally funded program.
-Greene Lamp currently has 66 active Foster Grandparents and we are always accepting applications.
+Greene Lamp currently are always accepting applications.
 We also offer a tax-free hourly stipend to help cover the cost for income eligible volunteers.

 “I like helping the children learn how to read and spell their names.
 I also help to teach them how to tie their shoes and respect adults.
 They keep me laughing, every day is different in the classroom.”
 Grandma Addie “Pearl” Uzzell.